BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 # IANA Considerations

+TODO

-TODO This section describes a request that IANA allocated specific CBOR tags in its CBOR tag registry {{IANA-CBOR-TAGS}} to the purpose of encoding the envelope type.
+* This section will request that IANA allocated specific CBOR tags in its CBOR tag registry {{IANA-CBOR-TAGS}} to the purpose of encoding the envelope type.
+* This section will also request that IANA reserve the MIME type `application/envelope+cbor` for media conforming to this specification.

 --- back